neoswap-ai/neoswap-solana-collection-swap/README.md

     tokenItems: Array<TokenSwapItem>; // Array of Token or Sol Items
     acceptedPayement: PublicKey; // Token mint address of the accepted payement
     startTime: BN; // Timestamp of the opening of the swap in unix timecode
-    duration: BN; // Duration of the swap in seconds };
+    endDate: BN; // endDate of the swap in seconds
+};
 ```